Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at Monroe Community College are $5,662 a year.

 The excellent associate degree programs at Suffolk County Community College helped the school earn the #5 place on this year’s ranking of the best value mechanic and repair technologies schools in New York.
-Located in the large suburb of Selden, Suffolk County Community College is a public college with a very large student population.
+Located in the large suburb of Selden, Suffolk County Community College is a public school with a very large student population.

 Suffolk County Community College undergraduate students pay an average of $6,270 in in-state tuition and fees each year.